karmseveeratjisc/snyk-pr-action/README.md

 You can also set the `merge-method` if your repo has branch protection rules that require a specific merge method. (default is `squash`.)

+When `approve` parameters is set to `true`, when attempting to merge, if the pull request has a status that is not merge-able, you can set `labels-conflicted` parameter to apply custom labels to call for attentions.

 ## 📄 License

 - Code: [MIT](./LICENSE) © [Koj](https://koj.co)